evelthon/udacity-full-stack-nanodegree/P4/README.md

 ## Task 1: Add Sessions to a Conference
 The required endpoints for sessions and speaker where created.
 Specifically:
 1. The speaker is a property of the Session class.
+It is a required string.
+Alternatively, the speaker could be linked to a user account for this to be more consistent.
+1. Sessions where designed as children of the conference.
+As such, the ancestor keyword was used to signify this.
+1. The speaker is a property of the Session class.
 It is a `required string`.
 Alternatively, the speaker could be linked to a user account for this to be more consistent.
 Still, doing so would require the speaker to register as a